 Aggravated Assault is considered a crime of violence, so in order to protect the public, the State will be pushing hard to convict you and send you to jail or prison.
 Instead of thinking your situation is hopeless, start taking steps now to protect yourself.

 My name is Tim Flaherty.
-I’m a criminal defense attorney who has been practicing in Crestview and throughout Okaloosa County since 2001.
+I’m a Crestview aggravated assault defense attorney who has been practicing throughout Okaloosa County since 2001.
 Brandy Merrifield is my partner.
 She has worked with me since 2007.
 Call us today at (850) 398-8098.